 By this time, Roger had two children of his own, with one on the way.
 He loved playing for colleges but knew that writing and performing for kids was his true calling.
-So in a leap of faith, with no clear idea of where it would lead, he retired from the college circuit, became a full-time stay-at-home dad, and started writing full-time for kids while his wife Jodie worked as an elementary school speech pathologist.
+So in a leap of faith, with no clear idea of where it would lead, he retired from the college circuit, became a full-time stay-at-home dad, and started writing full-time for kids and families.

 Parents' Choice© Awards •

 That leap of faith paid off.
 Roger now had enough songs for an entire CD.
 He released Rock 'n' Roll Rodeo in 1998 followed by Ready to Fly in 2001.
 The Indigo Girls sang with him.
 Nanci Griffith too.
 Roger won his first Parents’ Choice® Award.
 Word spread.
 In 2003 he filmed a family concert DVD Roger Day LIVE!
 He won another Parents’ Choice® Award and The Film Advisory Board Award for Outstanding Family Video.
 The following year he made his Public Television debut.